haydenbp/Fair-Chance-Finder/README.md

 Fair-Chance-Finder

+A simple code snippet used to collect fair chance employers from indeed.com

 Search "Fair Chance" on indeed.com in the location of of your choice.

 run the code snippet and it will display a prompt where you can copy the data.